J3RN/vim-config/README.md

 ## Custom mappings
 These are some mappings that are included and I find rather convenient

+### Insert Mode
-- CTRL-u (insert mode only) - Converts the entire line to uppercase.
+- CTRL-u - Converts the entire line to uppercase.
 Handy for defining constants like MAX_CONNECTIONS_ALLOWED (blatantly stolen from ["Learn Vimscript the Hard Way"](http://learnvimscriptthehardway.stevelosh.com))

+### Normal Mode
+- ALT-s - Removes all trailing whitespace (highlighted in red)